bet4a/d3wiki/Upgrading-to-3.0.md

 });
 ```

-In 3.0, the equivalent code looks like this:
+The equivalent 3.0 code looks like this:

 ```js
 d3.json("my-data.json", function(error, data) {